Naresh1318/Topaz/README.md

 to automatically update as much of my website as possible.

 ### Recent updates:
+* Added ability to write and publish blogs
 * Revamped home, project and blpg pages
-* Added ability to add page content using markdown
-* Admin page lets you choose projects you want to display (thanks [@abhinuvpitale](https://github.com/abhinuvpitale))

 ## Here's what it can currently do: